Setup

 True

-Note, by separating list comprehension and spectral filtering, the filter function get_top_n_spectrum can be easier applied in other context, which is in line with the concept “a function should have only one function”.
-The example also demonstrates the strength of emzed framework for testing new / customized processing steps.
+Note, by separating list comprehension and spectral filtering, the filter function get_top_n_spectrum can be more easily applied in other context, which is in line with the concept “a function should have only one function”.
+The example also demonstrates the strength of the emzed framework for testing new / customized processing steps.

-emzed run_feature_finder_metabo supports feature detection of ms level 2 peaks.
-Given example peak map contains chromatograms of MS level 1 and 2 acquired with an Thermo QExactive instrument.
-We can apply run_feature_finder_metabo to ms level 2 data.
+emzed run_feature_finder_metabo supports feature detection of MS level 2 peaks.
+The given example peak map contains chromatograms of MS level 1 and 2 acquired with a Thermo QExactive instrument.
+We can apply run_feature_finder_metabo to MS level 2 data.

 [19]: